Minimum Stories

 RICARDO the gatekeeper

 40 years old, Argentine from the first generations who in the early part of the last century were lost in the land of fire so dear to Magellan and Pigafetta.
-His story was born long before his own consciousness.
+His story originates long before his own consciousness.

-Ricardo is tasked with preserving one of the greatest traditions of Argentine cuisine: the Asado.
+Ricardo is responsible for preserving one of the greatest traditions of Argentine cuisine: the Asado.

 And theasador, who embodies life by transforming death, is like a priest called to accompany the passing.
-He has the responsibility for the tradition.
-He has the privilege of making the men’s banquet in the evening.
+His is the responsibility of the tradition, his is the privilege of making the banquet of men evening.

-Ricardo the asador cures life by procuring death and cooking meat according to native rules and the rhythm of the land.
-And under his expert hands and ancient knife gestures, cattle raised on the remote plains of Patagonia are transformed and become a strength, become a family ritual.
+The asador Ricardo cares for life by procuring death, he cooks the meat according to the rules of the natives and the rhythm of the earth.
+And under his expert hands and ancient knife gestures, livestock raised on the remote plains of Patagonia are transformed and become strength, become family ritual.

 Patagonia Argentina | ©Gabriele Orlini